zaghla-yassine/Pokemon_test/README.md

   //localhost:3000 to view the application.

 ## 4. Usage

-. **Main Functionalities:**
+**Main Functionalities:**

+- **Search by Name:**
-*Search by Name: Use the search bar at the top to search for Pokémon by name.
-Enter a name, and the list will filter automatically to show matching Pokémon. //
+  Use the search bar at the top to search for Pokémon by name.
+Enter a name, and the list will filter automatically to show matching Pokémon.

+- **Filter by Type:**
-*Filter by Type: Use the dropdown to filter Pokémon by type.
-This narrows down the list to show only Pokémon of the selected type.//
+  Use the dropdown to filter Pokémon by type.
+This narrows down the list to show only Pokémon of the selected type.

+- **Sort by Stat:**
-*Sort by Stat: Select a stat (e.g., Attack, Speed) to sort the Pokémon list based on that stat in descending order.// *Search by Stat Range: Input a stat name and minimum value to filter Pokémon based on the selected stat's value.// *Pagination: Use the pagination component at the bottom to navigate through pages.
+  Select a stat (e.g., Attack, Speed) to sort the Pokémon list based on that stat in descending order.

+- **Search by Stat Range:**
+  Input a stat name and minimum value to filter Pokémon based on the selected stat's value.

+- **Pagination:**
+  Use the pagination component at the bottom to navigate through pages.

-## 5.Components
+## 5. Components

 The app is organized with reusable components for easy maintenance and scalability:

-. **App.tsx:** Main component that manages the application’s state and renders other components.// . **SearchBar.tsx:** Input component for searching Pokémon by name.// . **FilterByType.tsx:** Dropdown component for filtering Pokémon by type.// . **SortOptions.tsx:** Component for selecting stat-based sorting options.// . **StatSearch.tsx:** Component for searching Pokémon by specific stat values.// . **PokemonList.tsx:** Renders the list of Pokémon cards.// . **Pagination.tsx:** Component for pagination controls.
+- **App.tsx:**
+  Main component that manages the application’s state and renders other components.

+- **SearchBar.tsx:**
+  Input component for searching Pokémon by name.

+- **FilterByType.tsx:**
+  Dropdown component for filtering Pokémon by type.

+- **SortOptions.tsx:**
+  Component for selecting stat-based sorting options.

+- **StatSearch.tsx:**
+  Component for searching Pokémon by specific stat values.

+- **PokemonList.tsx:**
+  Renders the list of Pokémon cards.

+- **Pagination.tsx:**
+  Component for pagination controls.